DavidLeoni/pictoji/pictoji.md

-### Lists

-A list is an ordered heterogenous collection of elements.
-Can be infinite.
-Can be optionally typed with generics.
-Supports same operators of sets.

-Form: [EXPR1, EXPR2, ...]

-🝚 = list
-🝚^ = list type
-[] = empty list

 ## Decoding

 To reach minimality, the PDP SHOULD list the symbols of HIGH_FREQ_WORDS  as a sequence *without* the corresponding English meaning, which could be retrieved by known COCA sources.